top of page

 It’s common for safety observations to be seen almost in the same way as speeding or parking tickets from the police.

-IT’S A QUESTION
+IT’S A MATTER

 OF VALUES

-It’s not just rules and protocols.
+Not just rules or protocols.

-It’s about doing things right.
+It’s about doing things right,

 GN_210130_1009458.jpg